AmeeSankhesara/CS465-565-assignments/README.md

     Exercise4 : I have written JavaScript program to output current width and height of window whenever it is resized.
 To display output I     have used two divs.

     Exercise5 : I have created button and whenever user clicks on button background color will be changed randomly.
 For that I have           written Javascript program to generate random hexcode to change background color.

+  # Assignment 5 - Node and Express

+    Used bootstrap form created in privous assignment for this assignment.
+I have assigned action="/submit" and method="POST" to form         element which will send the data of name, email and comment of from to server when user will submit the form.
+In your app.js, I have       created an Express server and handle the route indicated in the form above and print the name, email, and comment in theappropriate       page.
+I have used body-parser middleware for parsing incoming request bodies.

+  # Assignment 6 - Node, Express, React, Angular, TypeScript, Vue

+    Completed below tutorials :
+    1. Intro to React - Reactjs.org: https://reactjs.org/tutorial/tutorial.html
+    2. Create Your First Angular App - Codelabs:https://codelab.fun/angular/create-first-app/intro
+    3. Intro to TypeScript - Codelabs:https://angular-presentation.firebaseapp.com/angular/typescript/intro